Freemasonry is the one of the world’s oldest non-religious, non-political, fraternal and charitable organisations.

 How much does it cost to join?

-Lodge fees vary from Lodge to Lodge, and after a small one-off joining fee, the general annual subscription to the Lodge is in the region of £75 to £120 per annum.
+Lodge fees vary from Lodge to Lodge, and after a small one-off joining fee, the general annual subscription to the Lodge is in the region of £90 per year.
 This covers membership and the administrative cost of running the Lodge and can be paid yearly or by monthly direct debit.

 It is entirely up to the individual member what he gives to Charity, but it should always be without detriment to his other responsibilities.
 Similarly, he may join as many Lodges as his time and pocket can allow, as long as it does not adversely affect his family life and responsibilities.